Hughclaw18/AI-Cradle-Monitoring-System/README.md

 # Smart Cradle Monitor

-An AI-powered infant safety system that uses real-time computer vision (YOLOv11), environmental sensors, and automated responses to monitor baby sleep posture, detect hazards, and soothe the infant — all accessible from a modern web dashboard.
+An AI-powered infant safety system that uses real-time computer vision (YOLOv11, YOLOe, YAMNet), environmental sensors, and automated responses to monitor baby sleep posture, detect hazards, detect infant cry and soothe the infant — all accessible from a modern web dashboard.

 ---